 Candidates for graduate study should have a bachelor's degree in agriculture or in the biological, chemical, or physical sciences.
 Contact the department or visit the website for details.
-Students considering graduate study in agronomy should make inquiries to the department several months before the desired enrollment date.
-In addition to the online application, the department requires a statement of purpose, GRE scores, transcripts, and three letters of recommendation with two from academic sources.
+Students considering graduate study in Agronomy should make inquiries to the department several months before the desired enrollment date.
+In addition to the online application, the department requires a statement of purpose, transcripts, and three letters of recommendation with two from academic sources.

-Candidates for department research and teaching assistantships can be accepted twice a year, at summer/fall and spring admissions; however, candidates for university fellowships must apply by January 2 for fall enrollment.
+Candidates for department research and teaching assistantships can be accepted twice a year, at summer/fall and spring admissions.

 The following courses are entrance requirements to pursue a Ph.D. in the Department of Agronomy.
 Applicants are required to have taken the following coursework.
 At the department’s discretion, students may be admitted with deficiencies.
 These deficiencies are expected to be completed within the first semester of study.

 - 1 year general chemistry with labs